apache/metron/metron-platform/metron-common/README.md

 If a field is managed via ambari, you should change the field via ambari.
 Otherwise, upon service restarts, you may find your update overwritten.

+# High Level Architecture

+As already pointed out in the main project README, Apache Metron is a [Kappa architecture](../../#navigating-the-architecture) primarily backed by Storm and Kafka.
+We additionally leverage:
+* Zookeeper for dynamic configuration updates to running Storm topologies.
+This enables us to push updates to our Storm topologies without restarting them.
+* HBase primarily for enrichments.
+But we also use it to store user state for our UI's.
+* HDFS for long term storage.
+Our parsed and enriched messages land here, along with any reported exceptions or errors encountered along the way.
+* Solr and Elasticsearch (plus Kibana) for real-time access.
+We provide out of the box compatibility with both Solr and Elasticsearch, and custom dashboards for data exploration in Kibana.
+* Zeppelin for providing dashboards to do custom analytics.

+Getting data "into" Metron is accomplished by setting up a Kafka topic

 # Validation Framework